Belarusian opposition gets a hand from allies in Germany | DW | 31.05.2021

 Razam also looks after those who have fled, but "with the air routes blocked, that has become more difficult," Niadzelka said.

-Razam gathered around 300 people last weekend at Berlin's busy Potsdamer Platz to protest what it considers an act of state-sponsored terrorism.
+Razam gathered about 300 people last weekend at Berlin's busy Potsdamer Platz to protest what the organization considers an act of state-sponsored terrorism.

 "This hijacking is just the beginning," Heinrich Kirschbaum, a Slavic literature professor from Freiburg, Germany, told the protesters.
 "Lukashenko's crimes affect all of Europe, not just Belarus.
 He's becoming more and more unpredictable because he knows he can get away with it.
 Like he has for 27 years."

-Since the arrest of regime-critical journalist Raman Pratasevich on May 23, solidarity protests have popped up in Germany and internationally

-Whether organizing demonstrations or events, or networking with likeminded groups, Niadzelka does what he can from here to support the opposition in Belarus.
+Whether organizing demonstrations or events, or networking with like-minded groups, Niadzelka does what he can from Germany to support the opposition in Belarus.
 He has mixed feelings about the EU's quick response to stop air traffic to Belarus, which he sees as a means to prevent something similar from happening again.

-"But of course we'd like to see people from Belarus still be able to fly here."
+"But of course we'd like to see people from Belarus still be able to fly here," he said.

 Niadzelka would like to see sanctions against companies that he says exist only to line the Belarusian president's pockets.
 The EU has refused to recognize Lukashenko as the legitimate leader of Belarus since last summer's elections were deemed neither free nor fair.
 Mass street protests against the result have been met with state violence and the jailing of some 450 people, according to Razam.
 Some of them were pictured on a large banner at the weekend demonstration in Berlin.

-The latest round of civil unrest in Belarus recalls a similar bout of popular anger about ten years ago, when the country teetered on bankruptcy and was crushed by massive inflation.
+The latest round of civil unrest recalls a similar bout of popular anger about 10 years ago, when Belarus teetered on bankruptcy and was crushed by massive inflation.
 Then, as now, Lukashenko held onto power with the help from Russian President Vladimir Putin.

 "[Lukashenko] can see that he has fewer people within his security services standing by him.
 The economy is in bad shape.
 He doesn't have much money to pay back debt," Niadzelka said.
 "In 2011 he was able to get everything quickly under control.
 That's not the case this time around."